cssnr/zipline-android-docs/docs/guides/get-started.md

 You can view 📸 [screenshots](features.md#screenshots) on the [features](features.md) page.

-## Server

-This guide assumes you have a [diced/zipline](https://github.com/diced/zipline) server setup and accessible.

-Only Version 4 is supported.
-If not you can [get started here](https://zipline.diced.sh/docs/get-started).

 ## Install

 To begin install the application on your device _(Android 8+ API 26+)_.